 1) From both Osaka or Kyoto, take the Tokaido Shinkansen to Nagoya.
 At Osaka, go to Shin-Osaka Station to catch the train; the trip to Nagoya will take 55 minutes.
 From Kyoto Station, the trip to Nagoya will take 40 minutes.
 At Nagoya Station, transfer to the Chuo Line for the Shinano Limited Express train to Nagano Station, a roughly three-hour trip that travels through the delightful Kiso Valley.
 At Nagano, basically follow the instructions below.

 2) Take the express train to Kanazawa Station and then change to the Hokuriku Shinkansen.
 This journey goes via the Japan Sea coast.
-Get off at JoetsuMyoko Station.
+Get off at JoetsuMyoko Station (not all trains stop at JoetsuMyoko so check your schedules).
 After exiting the shinkansen exit change to the local ETR line to Naoetsu (Joetsu direction) or to Myoko-Kogen (Myoko direction).
-These are clearly marked.
+These are clearly marked (see JoetsuMyoko Station Map).
 Purchase your ticket at the entrance.